 Let’s face it: Driver’s Ed was a while ago.
-Over the years, our perfect 10-and-2 grip on the steering wheel may have slipped a little; perhaps other bad habits have crept in as well.
+Over the years, our perfect double-handed grip on the steering wheel may have slipped a little; perhaps other bad habits have crept in as well.

 And whether we realize it or not, some of those habits may be illegal.

 It’s true that traffic laws can be confusing.
 They can vary by state, and even by municipality.
 A violation in one place—say, turning right on red in New York City—can be perfectly legal just over the city border.

 The evolution of our traffic laws can also be a source of confusion.
 As the use of mobile phones has spread, for example, safety experts have recognized their role in distracting drivers—and states are adopting laws to combat the problem.
 Those laws are still developing.
 While most states have outlawed texting while driving, some have made it illegal to use a phone at all while driving, although others have barred it only for younger drivers.

 Still, when it comes to driving, the patchwork quilt of traffic laws should take a back seat to safety.
 Here are seven habits to change today.

 1. Using Your Mobile Phone While Driving

 It may be difficult to ignore the ping of an incoming text message, but it’s essential to keep your eyes on the road.
 With distracted driving becoming an increasingly important issue, expect more states to crack down on any use of a mobile phone.
 In fact, Washington State just did so in an innovative way with its new DUIE (Driving Under the Influence of Electronics) regulation.
 But regardless of where you are, put that phone in airplane mode before you hit the gas.
 (Check out other surprising causes of distracted driving.)